onelineoff/crypto/README.md

 3. Evaluate whether other third party libraries, such as Apache Commons, should be used to replace some of this code.
 4. Additional unit tests.
 5. Implement decrypter for substitution cipher.
+6. Lots of duplicate code.
+Clean up.
+8. Brute force not quite working.
-6. Test Eclipse install from scratch from maven file.
+9. Test Eclipse install from scratch from maven file.
-7. Some methods in StringUtil should be in DictionaryUtil
+10. Some methods in StringUtil should be in DictionaryUtil
-8. Test mvn clean install.
+11. Test mvn clean install.
-9. Test mvn javadoc.
+12. Test mvn javadoc.

 # Caveats